 Depart Australia or New Zealand in the late evening on suggested Etihad flights to Bari via Abu Dhabi and Rome.
 Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements.

-Arrive in Bari in the afternoon on suggested flights and make your way to the hotel for check-in.
+Arrive in Bari in the afternoon on suggested flights and transfer to the hotel (transfer included in tour price).

 In the evening, join Steven and fellow travellers for welcome drinks, followed by a special welcome dinner.

 Begin the day with a talk by Steven, and then set out for a walking tour of the historic centre of Bari.
 Having been a major port during Roman times, Bari was brought within the political ambit of the Norman dominions in Naples and Sicily from the 11th century AD, and the old town retains much of the architecture of this period.